 - The PhD degree requires at least 36 units of courses, 24 units of research, and 72 units total. - Most students will take two courses in the fall they enter graduate school, along with athree-unit rotation course (ESE 601 Research Rotation for ESE Doctoral Students).
-This rotation course counts toward the course requirements for the degree. - After a student has a successful match, then the courses in subsequent semesters are selected in consultation with the research advisor. - If a student has a successful match, then a letter grade is awarded for the rotation.
-If a student does not have a successful match, then the student receives an incomplete as a grade for the rotation. - If a student does not have a successful match in the first rotation, then typically this student would take two courses and a second three-unit rotation course in the second semester.
+This rotation course counts toward the course requirements for the degree.

+- After a student has a successful match, then the courses in subsequent semesters are selected in consultation with the research advisor. - A grade is awarded to a student after the rotation report is submitted and accepted by the research advisor. - If a student does not have a successful match in the first rotation, then typically this student would take two courses and a second three-unit rotation course in the second semester.
 This second rotation course would not count toward the course requirement for the PhD degree.
-These courses would be selected in consultation with the academic advisor.
+These courses would be selected in consultation with the academic advisor. - Occasionally, a student decides to match with the first rotation advisor after completing the second rotation.
+In that case, the student and the matched advisor complete the Lab Affiliation Form.